top of page

 It was over three and a half years ago that Manorbier School burnt down, and we offered our Community Hall as their temporary home.

-When the school moved in just after COVID,
+When the school moved in just after

-with just a couple of regular groups using
+COVID, with just a couple of regular

-the hall, income was almost zero.
+income was almost zero.

-Back then, the future looked far from certain,
+Back then, the future looked far from

-chance it gives us for a fresh look at what
+disaster is the chance it gives us for a

-we do... rebuild from scratch with events or
+scratch with events or activities

-activities that you want.
+that you want.

-We will find out what everyone wants at the hall,
+We will find out what everyone wants

-bring back things that worked well, let go of the
+worked well, let go of the events that

-events that lost their appeal,
+lost their appeal, and add new

-and add new activities and groups.
+activities and groups.

 We're open to all suggestions and ideas, and more than ready to try out things that have not been done before.
 Anything is possible.